Tecnoll/KivyMD_Studio/README.md

-# KivyMD_Studoi
+# KivyMD_Studio
-Среда разработки для фреймворка Kivy
+Development environment for the Kivy framework